mantisbt-plugins/MonitorsReport/README.md

 ## Overview ##
-Mantis plugin: report shows users monitoring issues
+Mantis plugin: report shows users monitoring issues.
+Based on excel_xml_export.php (button "Excel Export").
+If a issue is monitored by several users, then a separate line is displayed for each monitor.
+Information on monitors is displayed in the additional last column.
+Button "Monitor" is added to block "Viewing Issues".

 ## Screenshots ##